nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Well, he he's using great sword, which is a d 12.
 I don't care, Chris.
 I'm just upset about that.
 You I'm just upset.
 It doesn't matter what it looks like.

 I'm sure the game did the proper math.
 I'm sorry.
 I'm sorry that you got stuck at that situation.
 I was not trying to drop anybody.
-So, Carson, you are now up.
+So, Karsten, you are now up.

 Oh, no. Wait.
 Sunir, you're up.
 You didn't you didn't actually have a have your turn yet.
 In turn, Lightning bolt someone that little guy.